countr/website/content/docs/01-features/04-counting-systems/index.md

 ```

 :::note
 You can always run `/count` to see what the next number will be.
-This is really helpful when counting in weird counting systems like [base64](./05-base64.md).
+It will also tell you what the number is currently in decimal format.
 :::